Equilibrium fluctuations for the disordered harmonic chain perturbed by an energy conserving noise: Introduction

-Before ending the introduction, let us be more precise on the model and the fluctuation result.
-We introduce the harmonic hamiltonian system described by the sequence $\{p_x,r_x\}_{x \in \Z}$, where $p_x$ stands for the momentum of the oscillator at site $x$, and $r_x$ represents the distance between oscillator $x$ and oscillator $x+1$.
-Each atom $x \in \Z$ has a mass $M_x >0$, thus the velocity of atom $x$ is given by $p_x/{M_x}$.
-We assume the disorder $\mathbf M:=\{M_x\}_{x \in \Z}$ to be a collection of real i.i.d.~positive random variables such that for some finite constant $C>0$.
-The equations of motions are given by so that the dynamics conserves the total energy To overcome the lack of ergodicity of deterministic chains\footnote{For the deterministic system of harmonic oscillators, it is well known that the energy is ballistic, destroying the validity of the Fourier's law.
-The remarkable work of Lebowitz, Lieb and Rieder \cite{LLR} is the standard reference for more details.}, we add a stochastic perturbation to \eqref{eq:syste}, and prove that the energy fluctuations at equilibrium converge in a suitable space-time scaling limit (Theorem \ref{theo:fluctuations}).
+so that the dynamics conserves the total energy To overcome the lack of ergodicity of deterministic chains\footnote{For the deterministic system of harmonic oscillators, it is well known that the energy is ballistic, destroying the validity of the Fourier law.
+For more details, see the remarkable work of Lebowitz, Lieb and Rieder \cite{LLR}, which is the standard reference.}, we add a stochastic perturbation to \eqref{eq:syste}.
 The noise can be easily described: at independently distributed random Poissonian times, the quantity $p_x/\sqrt{M_x}$ and the interdistance $r_x$ are exchanged, or the momentum $p_x$ is flipped into $-p_x$.
 This noise still conserves the total energy $\mathcal{E}$, and is very degenerate.
+The main goal of this paper is to prove that the energy fluctuations in equilibrium converge in a suitable space-time scaling limit (Theorem \ref{theo:fluctuations}).

 Even if Theorem \ref{theo:fluctuations} could be proved \emph{mutatis mutandis} for this harmonic chain described by $\{p_x,r_x\}$, for pedagogical reasons we now focus on a simplified model, which has the same features and involves simplified computations\footnote{We invite the reader to see \cite{MR2904271} for the origin of this new particle system.}.
 From now on, we study the dynamics on new configurations $\{\eta_x\}_{x\in\Z} \in \R^{\Z}$ written as